Mossman, Sam – Snapper – New Zealand’s Greatest Fish

 Many anglers will be aware that big old snapper sometimes develops a lump just behind the head.
 Well, there is a picture of what must be the ugliest such snapper ever caught.
 It was taken on the Gold Coast of Australia.
-It has the lump behind its head together with another big one on its nose.
-Get down to a book shop near you and check it out – that’s one ugly fish!
+It has a lump behind its head together with another big one on its nose.
+Get down to a bookshop near you and check it out – that’s one ugly fish!

 Sam Mossman has been a leading writer at New Zealand Fishing News for many years.

 With Christmas just around the corner, I hope I’m lucky enough to receive a copy of Sam Mossman’s Snapper – New Zealand’s Greatest Fish! – Allan Burgess